jfadev/bottok/README.md

 # Bot Tok

+>**Attention:** BotTok <u>DOESN'T SEND FOLLOWERS</u>!!!

-Bot Tok is an TikTok Up Bot (likes, followers, shares, favorites and views) based in node.js, puppeteer and zefoy.com.
+Bot Tok is an TikTok Up Bot (likes, shares, favorites and views) based in node.js, puppeteer and zefoy.com.

 🚨 Find help in [Telegram](https://t.me/bottok_help)

->**Attention:** Bot Tok automates the use of the zefoy.com and is subject to availability.
-Not all modes are available at all times.
+>**Attention:** Bot Tok automates the use of the zefoy.com and is subject to availability. <u>NOT ALL MODES ARE AVAILABLE AT ALL TIMES</u>.
 It depends on whether they are available on Zefoy at the moment.

+>**Attention:** Before purchasing a licence key, please use the free version.
+Please note that due to the nature of this product, we regret to inform you that it <u>CANNOT BE RETURNED OR EXCHANGED</u>.
+Please consider your purchase decision carefully, as <u>ALL SALES ARE FINAL</u>.

 >**Disclaimer:** Using a TikTok viewbot is against the platform's Terms of Service.
-We do not encourage the act or idea of artificially increasing the number of views, likes, shares or favorites of your videos.
-The use of BotTok is at the user's own risk.
+We do not encourage the act or idea of artificially increasing the number of views, likes, shares or favorites of your videos. <u>The use of BotTok is at the user's own risk</u>.

 - [Bot Tok](#bot-tok)
   - [Features](#features)